Healthy Homes Assessment Mount Victoria

 Mount Victoria Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required in all Mount Victoria and New Zealand rental houses where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is a requirement to all Mount Victoria and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords must keep records of their conformance with the Healthy Homes Standard that apply or will be in force during the tenure of an apartment rental.
+• Property managers and landlords are required to keep records that prove compliance with any Healthy Homes Standard that apply or will be applicable to an apartment rental.

-• All boarding households (except Kainga Ora and registered Community Housing Provider boarder house tenancies) must adhere to the Healthy Homes Standards regardless of the date the tenancy was started.
+• All the boarding houses (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) must adhere to the Healthy Homes Standard regardless of the date the tenancy was started.

 From 1 July 2023

-• All homes that are rented out to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All households that are rented out by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes